sbrincat/spynal/README.md

 ### Package includes the following modules:
 matIO -- Painless loading of MATLAB .mat data files into appropriate Python data structures
-spikes -- Preprocessing and analyses of neural spiking data
+spikes -- Preprocessing and analyses of spiking data
-spectra -- Spectral analysis and continuous (LFP/EEG) data preprocessing
+spectra -- Spectral analysis and preprocessing of continuous data (LFP/EEG)
 sync -- Analysis of oscillatory neural synchrony (field-field and spike-field)
 info -- Measures of neural information about task/behavior variables
 randstats -- Nonparametric randomization, permutation, and bootstrap statistics